facephi/sdk-mobile-android-samples/DemoRecordingOnboarding/README.md

 ## 1. Introduction

-In this demo you can carry out an onboarding process using the Facephi SDK.
+In this demo you can carry out an onboarding process with video using the Facephi SDK.
 The components used are:

 - Core
 - Sdk
 - Selphi
 - SelphID
+- VideoRecording
 - Tracking

 ## 2. Demo App Detail